 Students complete UCAS applications in the Autumn term of Year 13.
 This involves selecting five courses to apply for, completing the UCAS application form and writing a personal statement.
 A further UCAS advice drop-in session is held for parents.

-ULAS is a bespoke support service that Greenford subscribes to.
-ULAS prepares students for the gigantic leap from school or college to university and school leaver employment.
-It showcases hundreds of post-16 and post-18 opportunities covering university, apprenticeship and sponsored degree pathways, with exclusive access to events with universities, employers and industry bodies.
+Greenford Record of Achievement (GRA) is a bespoke support service that prepares students for the gigantic leap from school or college to university and school leaver employment.
+It showcases post-16 and post-18 opportunities covering university, apprenticeship and sponsored degree pathways.

-Students can record learning experiences and achievements in one place, making applications stand out, develop employability by recording key soft skill examples and publish CVs to be invited to exclusive work experience and opportunities with employers.
-Students can also use ULAS to create an excellent personal statement with the unique personal statement builder.
+Students can record learning experiences and achievements in one place, making their applications stand out, develop employability by recording key soft skill examples and publish CVs and apply for work experience opportunities.
+Students can also use GRA to create an excellent personal statement with the unique personal statement builder.